 3. The CMPivot results are temporarily stored in the database (until the CMPivot window is open?)

-4. A CMPivot Query will try to connect to machines which are not online for an hour.
-This retry happens only when CMPivot window is open.
+4. A CMPivot Query will try to connect to machines that are not online for an hour.
+This retry happens only when the CMPivot window is open.

-The following picture is he architecture flow of fast channel which I explained in the fast channel notification post.
+The following picture is the fast channel’s architecture flow, which I explained in the fast channel notification post.

 Video Tutorial – SCCM CMPivot Guide Overview